Karina-Santana/tic-tac-toe/README.md

 **Step4**
-Do not allow a player to click 2 consecutive times Create a for loop with an EventListener and an if statement with the condition that if the user clicks on a box that has an 'X' value or 'O' value, print that the user cannot click there and think of a way not to let it possible for the user to click on it.
+Do not allow a player to click 2 consecutive times Create a for loop with an EventListener and an if statement with the condition that if the user clicks on a box that has an 'X' value or 'O' value, print that the user cannot click there and use the pointerEvents method to not let the user to click on it anymore.

 **Step5**
 Create a count variable with a value of 0 and add an else if statement in the if of step 3 saying that if the count variable is equal to 9 print that nobody won.